baldurk/renderdoc/docs/window/settings_window.rst

   | :guilabel:`Time unit used for event browser timings` Default: ``Microseconds``

-This option allows you to select the unit that will be shown in the duration column in the event browser when you time individual drawcalls.
+This option allows you to select the unit that will be shown in the duration column in the event browser when you time individual actions.

 Seconds through to nanoseconds are supported.